Skip to content

 The Cost of Manual Processes

 For most solo estate planning attorneys, the bottleneck isn’t client acquisition or expertise.
 It’s production time.
-A single estate plan can require collecting information across multiple conversations, re-entering that data into templates, cross-checking state-specific requirements, and reviewing the output for consistency errors introduced somehere in that chain.
+A single estate plan can require collecting information across multiple conversations, re-entering that data into templates, cross-checking state-specific requirements, and reviewing the output for consistency errors introduced somewhere in that chain.

 Do that several times a month and you’re spending more hours on production than on the legal judgment that actually requires your license.